-Yildiz Palace Yıldız Palace, meaning "Star Palace", was built in 1880 and was used by the Ottoman Sultan Abdülhamid II.
-The area around Yıldız Palace originally consisted of woodlands before becoming an imperial estate during the reign of sultan Ahmed I (1603-1617).
-Various other grand sultans after Ahmed I enjoyed vacationing on these lands, and Sultans Abdülmecid I and Abdülaziz each constructed a mansion here.
-Sometime in the late 19th century, Sultan Abdülhamid II feared a seaside attack on Dolmabahçe Palace, which is located at the shore of Bosporus Straits.
-He left Dolmabahçe for Yıldız Palace and ordered famed Italian architect Raimondo D'Aronco to build new buildings to his palace complex; thus when he moved there Yıldız became the fourth seat of Ottoman government (the previous ones being two Istanbul Palaces: Topkapı and Dolmabahçe and the one in Edirne, former capital of Ottomans before Istanbul).
-The Yıldız Palace is one of the best-known cultural and historical monuments in Istanbul.
-The palace consists of buildings, including the State Apartments Büyük Mabeyn, Şale Pavilion, Malta Pavilion, Çadır Pavilion, Yıldız Theater and Opera House.
-Visitors can also see the Imperial Porcelain Factory.
-A bridge connects this palace to another nearby palace (Ciragan Palace) which contains fountains and statues that reflect Ottoman culture.
+Yildiz Palace Yıldız Palace, also known as the Star Palace, was constructed in 1880 and served as the residence of Ottoman Sultan Abdülhamid II.
+Originally, the area was covered with woodlands and was later transformed into an imperial estate during the reign of Sultan Ahmed I in the early 17th century.
+Over time, various Ottoman Sultans, including Abdülmecid I and Abdülaziz, built mansions on these lands and enjoyed vacationing there.
+During the late 19th century, Sultan Abdülhamid II became concerned about a possible seaside attack on Dolmabahçe Palace, which is situated along the Bosporus Straits.
+As a result, he moved to Yıldız Palace and commissioned Italian architect Raimondo D'Aronco to design new buildings for the palace complex.
+Consequently, Yıldız Palace became the fourth seat of Ottoman government, following the Topkapı and Dolmabahçe Palaces in Istanbul and the palace in Edirne, the former capital of the Ottoman Empire.
+Today, Yıldız Palace is recognized as one of Istanbul's most renowned cultural and historical landmarks.
+The palace comprises various structures, such as the State Apartments, Büyük Mabeyn, Şale Pavilion, Malta Pavilion, Çadır Pavilion, Yıldız Theater, and Opera House.
+Visitors can also visit the Imperial Porcelain Factory on the palace grounds.
+Additionally, a bridge connects Yıldız Palace to the nearby Ciragan Palace, which contains fountains and statues that reflect Ottoman culture.